 It is estimated that in 2015 in the UK and Ireland alone there were 6,639 suicides and of

 those 4,997 were males.

 The main aim of Big Boys Don’t Cry is to “smash the false idea and belief that men and boys should not show emotion, or by doing so you are weak or inadequate”.
 It touches on subjects such as suicide, loneliness, isolation and the social conditioning, that is shaping the generations of males growing up amongst us.
 It is a call to action for men to open up and not to be afraid to express themselves freely.

 If you are feeling alone, depressed or suicidal there are supports available to help:

 Pieta House offer services for people who self-harm, suffer from suicidal ideation or have made suicide attempts, you can contact them 24/7 by texting ‘Help’ to 51444 to get started (standard text messaging rates apply) or by calling 1800 247 247.

-Samaritans offers a 24 hour listening service over text message, text 'Hello' to 087 260 9090 to get started (standard text messaging rates apply) or call 116 123 to talk to someone over the phone.
+Samaritans offers a 24 hour listening service.
+Call 116 123 to talk to someone over the phone.

 Childline text and instant messaging services are available from 10am – 4am every day to young people under 18, text ‘Talk’ to 50101 to talk to a trained counsellor by text message or call 1800 66 66 66.